asincronia-concurrencia-paralelismo

-When we talk about asynchronous programming, the first thing we must do is understand a series of terms and “buzzwords” like asynchrony, concurrency, and parallelism.
+When we talk about asynchronous programming, the first thing we need to do is get to know a series of terms and “buzzwords” like asynchrony, concurrency, parallelism.

-I already said that the world of asynchrony is complicated, I’m not going to lie to you.
-In fact, the topic could easily be its own course.
+I had already said that the world of asynchrony is complicated, I won’t lie to you.
+In fact, the topic could easily have its own course.
 Which, logically, is not the purpose of this article.

-But, as a programmer, there are certain terms that should sound familiar to you.
-And I can already tell you that these are very related words, and we could even say that they are a bit mixed up and tangled with each other.
+But, as a programmer, there are certain terms that should sound familiar.
+And I’ll tell you right now that they are very related words, and we could even say they are a bit mixed up and tangled with each other.

-Don’t worry, I plan to be a bit tedious about the differences between them.
+Don’t worry, I plan to be a bit pedantic about the differences between them.
 In the end, they are just words.
-But what is important is to know the concepts and what each of them is, even if only briefly.
+But what is important is to know the concepts and what each one of them is, even if briefly.

 So let’s start with the most basic, the synchronous process 👇